Basis Selection: Low-Rank Decomposition of Pretrained Large Language Models for Target Applications: Experiments

 Similar results extend to code generation tasks (Figures~\ref{fig:7b-programming} and ~\ref{fig:13b-programming}).
-For both Llama 2-7B and Llama 2-13B models, all methods perform comparably at lower compression ratios (below 4).
-However, Basis Selection exhibits clear superiority at higher compression ratios.
-On Llama 2-7B at a 6x compression ratio, Basis Selection achieves 12\% and 8\% accuracy on HumanEval and MBPP datasets, respectively, significantly outperforming SVD (5\% and 2\%) and FWSVD (6\% and 2\%).
+For both Llama 2-7B and Llama 2-13B models, all low-rank compression methods perform comparably at lower compression ratios (below 4).
+However, Basel exhibits clear superiority at higher compression ratios.
+On Llama 2-7B at a 6x compression ratio, Basel achieves 12\% and 9\% accuracy on HumanEval and MBPP datasets, respectively, significantly outperforming SVD (5\% and 2\%) and FWSVD (6\% and 2\%).
 Similar trends hold for Llama 2-13B.
-These findings further solidify Basis Selection's effectiveness for deep compression across diverse tasks and model sizes.
+Moreover, Basel consistently outperforms pruning baselines FLAP and Wanda, particularly under aggressive compression.
+These findings further solidify Basel's effectiveness for deep compression across diverse tasks and model sizes.